top of page

 Year 9

-• Introduction to 2-point perspective, plans and elevations.
+• Introduction to 2-point perspective, plans and elevations, drawing techniques, pop-up mechanisms.

-• Design task: Design and present a concept for a one-bedroom flat: exterior, interior, plans and card model.
+• Design task: Design and present a concept for a Pop-up Book.

 Examination 50%